Tent Camping for Beginners: Everything to Know

 - Pack snacks and easy meal ideas.

-- Keep your campsite clean, clear of food and trash, and know the quiet hours.
+- Keep your campsite clean and clear of food and trash, and know the quiet hours.

 Beginner Camping Tips for Staying Warm